Synthetic-Bits/Audio-Synthesizer/README.md

 # MIDI Digital Synthesizer

-The MIDI Digital Synthesizer is an embedded system capable of synthesizing audio m.
+The MIDI Digital Synthesizer is an embedded system capable of synthesizing audio.
+The synthesizer is able to interpret MIDI input signals and generate the desired waveforms from the MIDI input.

 ## Group Members